csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 #### create a file or save changes locally

-Let's create a new file using the `touch` command, which is a quick way to create an empty file.
+Let's create a new file using `touch`, a quick way to create an empty file.

 ```bash
 touch readme.md
 ```

-The `.md` extension above signifies that we have chosen to use the Markdown format, a lightweight markup language with plain text formatting syntax.
-We will explore Markdown in more depth a bit later.
+> The `.md` extension above signifies that we have chosen to use the Markdown format, a lightweight markup language with plain text formatting syntax.
+We will explore Markdown in more depth a bit later when we built a webpage on GitHub.

 Let's check the status of our project again.